 Download .dat and the Stata code from the download page

-Open the Stata code and read the .dta file.
+Open the Stata code to read the .dta file.

-Save the .dta file
+Save the .dta file into a raw data folder

-Publications and research reports
+References and Papers

 Lynn A. Blewett, Julia A. Rivera Drew, Miriam L. King and Kari C.W.
 Williams.
 IPUMS Health Surveys: National Health Interview Survey, Version 6.4 [dataset].
 Minneapolis, MN: IPUMS, 2019. https://doi.org/10.18128/D070.V6.4

 5. Medical Expenditure Panel Survey (MEPS)

-Description
+Dataset Description

 From MEPS website: “The Medical Expenditure Panel Survey, which began in 1996, is a set of large-scale surveys of families and individuals, their medical providers (doctors, hospitals, pharmacies, etc.), and employers across the United States.
 MEPS collects data on the specific health services that Americans use, how frequently they use them, the cost of these services, and how they are paid for, as well as data on the cost, scope, and breadth of health insurance held by and available to U.S. workers”

-To obtain the MEPS data sets, the best way is to go to
+Years Available: 1996-2017

-https://healthsurveys.ipums.org/
+Download Instructions